Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/second-language/week-1/day-3/lecture-materials/ruby-blocks.md

 1. Compare JS forEach with Ruby each
 1. Compare JS map with Ruby map
-1. Create custom functions that use blocks
+1. Bonus: Create custom functions that use blocks
-1. Describe and use a proc
+1. Bonus: Describe and use a proc

 <br>